-14 CFR Subpart E (91.401- 91.417) - Maintenance, Preventive Maintenance, Alterations The regulation provides that the operator is primarily responsible for maintaining the aircraft in an airworthy condition, including compliance with part 39 and 43.
+14 CFR Subpart E (91.401 - 91.417) - Maintenance, Preventive Maintenance, Alterations

+The regulation provides that the operator is primarily responsible for maintaining the aircraft in an airworthy condition, including compliance with part 39 and 43.
 Paragraphs 91.407 and 91.409 require that the aircraft be "approved for return to service by a person authorized under 43.7" after maintenance and inspection.

-It is our intention that the PIC perform maintenance and inspection of the aircraft and "be authorized to approve the aircraft for return to service."
-The PIC will ensure that the aircraft is in an airworthy condition prior to every flight and in addition, conduct detailed inspections after every two hours of flight.
+It is my intention that the PIC perform maintenance and inspection of the aircraft and "be authorized to approve the aircraft for return to service."
+As provided in the Pre-Flight Checklist in Appendix A, the PIC will ensure that the aircraft is in an airworthy condition prior to every flight and in addition conduct detailed inspections after every two hours of flight.
 Maintenance performed by the PIC is limited to repairing small cracks, replacing a propeller, checking electrical connections and updating software and firmware for the on-board computer.
 All other maintenance will be performed by the manufacturer or their designated repair facility.
 The PIC will document work performed in accordance with 91.417.
-We feel that due to the size, construction, and simplicity of the aircraft, the PIC can ensure an equivalent level of safety.
+I feel that due to the size, construction, and simplicity of the aircraft, the PIC can ensure an equivalent level of safety.